Macaulay Culkin stays 'Covid-safe' with Home Alone mask

-Los Angeles, Oct 8 (IANS) Hollywood actor Macaulay Culkin has found a novel way to spread an important message related to message.
+Hollywood actor Macaulay Culkin has found a novel way to spread an important message related to Covid.

 The 40-year-old actor tweeted a photo wearing a “Home Alone” mask, which brought back memories of the all-time blockbuster film series that made him a global star as a child actor in the nineties.